Best AI Code Assistant Tools (Compared & Reviewed) for 2024

 - Multiple Language Support: Copilot supports all popular programming languages like Python, JavaScript, TypeScript, Java, C#, C++, Go, PHP, and more.

-- IDE Integration: Native support for VS Code, JetBrains IDEs (IntelliJ IDEA, PyCharm, etc.), and Neovim guarantees a seamless coding experience.
+- IDE Integration: Native support for VS Code, JetBrains IDEs (IntelliJ IDEA, PyCharm, etc.), and Neovim guarantees a coding experience.

 Real-World Use Cases